Perou: Professional career

 After graduating in 1994 Perou worked at Click Studios in London as a studio manager.

 It was during his time at Click Studios that Perou learned photography professionally.
 He started shooting for editorial clients like Time Out, Skin Two and Dazed & Confused magazines.
 He also started shooting bands, following work that he did with his friends who were in the band Elcka.

 In 1995, Perou moved to the first floor of a converted fire station in Old Street, London.
 Shortly after, Dazed & Confused relocated to the ground floor of the same building and Perou started working on the picture desk with the photographic director, Phil Poynter.
 Perou continued to shoot for magazines and record companies and left Dazed & Confused around 1997.
 One of his musician shoots was with British singer/songwriter Gary Numan for his 1997 album Exile alongside Joseph Cultice.

-Perou was initially known as a ‘fetish photographer’ through his early work for Skin Two magazine and after being featured in the book Fetish: Masters of Erotic Fantasy Photography.
+Perou was initially known as a 'fetish photographer' through his early work for Skin Two magazine and after being featured in the book Fetish: Masters of Erotic Fantasy Photography.

-In 2000, Perou opened the photographic studio, the ‘Perou Factory’ in Hackney Wick (an industrial estate in the east of London).
-In 2006 the London Development Agency ‘compulsory purchased’ the Perou Factory as part of redevelopments for the 2012 Olympics.
+In 2000, Perou opened the photographic studio, the Perou Factory in Hackney Wick (an industrial estate in the east of London).
+In 2006 the London Development Agency compulsory purchased the Perou Factory as part of redevelopments for the 2012 Olympics.
 Perou and his family relocated to the East Kent coast.

 In 2012, Perou with a team of supportive volunteers, started renovating a dilapidated warehouse in Bow, East London.
 In 2013 it was launched as 'The Bow Bunker', which is a flexible place for photography, film and very special events.

 In May 2014 issue one of EDICT magazine was released.
-Perou is the Editor in Chief of EDICT.

-EDICT magazine is art directed and designed by Peter & Paul.

-The premise of the magazine is 'There's too much of everything.
-Here's some more'.

-Each issue features one artist recommending one piece of art or other artist; one musician recommending one other band or piece of music etc..

-Edict is a free magazine that is distributed mainly in the UK and Tokyo, Japan.
+Perou is the Editor in Chief of EDICT, the premise of which is: "There's too much of everything.
+Here's some more."
+Each issue features one artist recommending one piece of art or other artist; one musician recommending one other band or piece of music etc. EDICT is a free publication that is distributed mainly in the UK and Tokyo, Japan.